NathanVaughn/msfs-mod-manager/README.md

 ## Running/Building From Source

 To run the program from source, first install [Python 3.6](https://www.python.org/downloads/release/python-368/).
+Python 3.7 and Python 3.8 are not fully supported yet.
-Next, install the dependencies:
+Next, install the dependencies with `pipenv`:

 ```bash
 python -m pip install pipenv